bbkane/dotfiles/README.md

 - I want to target which configs are deployed
 - Most of my work is on Mac, not the various Linux distros I used to play with

+To add a config:

+- make a directory with the name of an app
+- mirror app config's file structure from `~` into `./<app>/`, replacing leading `.` with `dot-`.
+For example, if your app's config is stored at `~/.myapp/config`, then make `./dot-myapp/config`
+- run `./stow.sh <app>` then the app and make sure it picks up the config
+- Add info about app in '# Apps' section below

 # Apps

 ## bash